acse-srm3018/acse-srm3018/README.md

 ## 🤠 I'm a Data Scientist, a graduate with Masters degree from Imperial College London!

 - I'm currently working as a Machine learning research intern in TotalEnergies, applying machine learning on oil and gas reservoir simulation, it is a [Deep learning proxy model of reservoir simulation](https://github.com/acse-srm3018/DeeplearningProxy)
-- I write about machine learning, research and self-improvement on my [twitter][https://twitter.com/Rahamoosavi820]
+- I write about machine learning, research and self-improvement on my [twitter][twitter]
 - I store my research notes on [Github][readings] and Notion

 ### 📡 Connect with me: